-The Group did not have any material acquisitions or disposals of subsidiaries and affiliated companies during the year ended 30 April 2021.
+The Group did not have any material acquisitions or disposals of subsidiaries and affiliated companies during the Year.

 FUTURE PLANS FOR MATERIAL INVESTMENTS AND CAPITAL ASSETS

 Save as those disclosed in the prospectus dated 28 February 2017 for the listing of Shares of the Company on GEM of the Stock Exchange ("Prospectus"), the Group currently has no other plan for material investments and capital assets.